 Questions concerning multi-party, multi-issue cases handled pursuant to the Appeals Management Plan, or designated "Complex" under the Case Management Plan, should be directed to the Legal Division.
-Questions that must be answered by reference to the dockets should be resolved by consulting one of the Court's electronic public access systems, AVIS, ABBS, or the PACER web site.
+Questions that must be answered by reference to the dockets should be resolved by consulting the PACER web site.
 See supra Part II.B.3.
 For further assistance, questions can be directed to the Clerk's Office.
 The Legal Division will, however, advise practitioners whether a case is being managed by the Legal Division, or whether such management would be appropriate.